 Contract Rent IAAO Glossary for Property "The actual amount of rent that is specified in the lease."
-Appraisal and Assessment, Third Edition, 2022, page 25 Cost Approach IAAO Glossary for Property "1) One of the three approaches to value, the cost approach is based on the principle of Appraisal and Assessment, substitution-that a rational, informed purchaser would pay no more for a property Third Edition, 2022, page 28 than the cost of building an acceptable substitute with like utility.
+Appraisal and Assessment, Third Edition, 2022, page 25 Cost Approach IAAO Glossary for Property (1) One of the three approaches to value, the cost approach is based on the principle of Appraisal and Assessment, substitution-that a rational, informed purchaser would pay no more for a property Third Edition, 2022, page 28 than the cost of building an acceptable substitute with like utility.
 The cost approach seeks to determine the replacement cost new of an improvement less depreciation plus land value; and 2) The method of estimating the value of property by: (a) Estimating the cost of construction based on replacement or reproduction cost new or trended historical cost (often adjusted by a local multiplier); (b) Subtracting depreciation; and (c) Adding the estimated land value.
 (The land value is most frequently determined by the sales comparison approach.)"
 Data Edit IAAO Glossary for Property "The process of examining recorded data to ensure that each element of data is Appraisal and Assessment, reasonable and consistent with others recorded for the same object, such as a parcel of Third Edition, 2022, page 30 real estate.
-Data editing, which may be done by human beings or by computer, is essentially a mechanical process, distinct from verifying the correctness of the recorded - • • • • • information by calling or writing property owners."
+Data editing, which may be done by human beings or by computer, is , , , , , , , , , , , , , , , , , , , , essentially a mechanical process, distinct from verifying the correctness of the recorded information by calling or writing property owners."
 Deferred Maintenance IAAO Glossary for Property "Postponed maintenance and repairs to real or personal property that were not Appraisal and Assessment, performed and have been delayed."
 Third Edition, 2022, page 32 Direct Capitalization IAAO Glossary for Property "A method of converting a single year's income into an estimate of value by dividing Appraisal and Assessment, the expected annual net operating income by an overall capitalization rate."
 Third Edition, 2022, page 35 Economic Rent (Market Rent) IAAO Glossary for Property "In appraisal, the annual rent that is justified for the property on the basis of a Appraisal and Assessment, careful study of comparable properties in the area; market rent."
-Third Edition, 2022, page 108 Effective Age (/T) C IAAO Glossary for Property "The age of a property based on the amount of observed deterioration and Appraisal and Assessment, obsolescence, which may be less than, greater than, or equal to the chronological age."
-Third Edition, 2022, page 39 Entrepreneurial Incentive "A resultated asit and firm up that we were that the supervisit are entress as a supervisit as IAAO Glossary for Property Appraisal and Assessment, "A market-derived figure that represents the amount an entrepreneur expects or wants to receive as compensation for providing coordination and expertise and assuming the risks associated with the development of a project.
-Incentive is the forecasted reward Third Edition, 2022, page 40 entrepreneurs expect and is projected before completion of the construction."
-Entrepreneurial Profit entrepreneurs expect and is projected before completion of the construction.
-IAAO Glossary for Property "A market-derived figure that represents the amount an entrepreneur receives for his or Appraisal and Assessment, her contribution to a project and risk; the difference between the total cost of a Third Edition, 2022, page 40 property (cost of development) and its market value (property value after completion), Lattion, 2022, page 40 which represents the entrepreneur's compensation for the risk and expertise associated with development."
-External Obsolescence IAAO Glossary for Property "A type of temporary or permanent depreciation caused by negative factors outside of Appraisal and Assessment, the property."
-Third Edition, 2022, page 43 r - r - r - r - r - r - r - r - r - a Laition, Lozz, page 43
+Third Edition, 2022, page 108 Effective Age IAAO Glossary for Property "The age of a property based on the amount of observed deterioration and Appraisal and Assessment, obsolescence, which may be less than, greater than, or equal to the chronological age."
+Third Edition, 2022, page 39 Entrepreneurial Incentive IAAO Glossary for Property "A market-derived figure that represents the amount an entrepreneur expects or wants Appraisal and Assessment, to receive as compensation for providing coordination and expertise and assuming the Third Edition, 2022, page 40 risks associated with the development of a project.
+Incentive is the forecasted reward ${ m entrepreneurs}$ expect and is projected before completion of the construction." $<$ Entrepreneurial Profit IAAO Glossary for Property "A market-derived figure that represents the amount an entrepreneur receives for his or Appraisal and Assessment, her contribution to a project and risk; the difference between the total cost of a Third Edition, 2022, page 40 property (cost of development) and its market value (property value after completion), which represents the entrepreneur's compensation for the risk and expertise associated with development."
+External Obsolescence External Obsolescence IAAO Glossary for Property "A type of temporary or permanent depreciation caused by negative factors outside of "A type of temporary or permanent depreciation caused by negative factors outside of the property."